-Ashtanga yoga is one of the most physically demanding styles of yoga.
-It is a set sequences of poses, either led by the teacher or taught Mysore style.
-In the Mysore method everyone works through a set sequence in their own time, holding each position for 5 breaths and receiving help from the teacher as needed.
+Ashtanga vinyasa yoga is one of the most physically demanding styles of yoga.
+It is a set sequences of poses, either led by the teacher or self-practice/Mysore style.
+In the self-practice method everyone works through the set sequence to their ability in their own time, holding each position for 5 breaths and receiving help from the teacher as needed.
 Ashtanga yoga retreats at Yoga Rocks are suitable for anyone, though it helps if you have a reasonable level of fitness.
 This style of yoga encourages fast physical changes and after a week here you will have a personal practice and the confidence to continue it at home.
 Some people love the physical nature of an Ashtanga retreat.
 By the time they have finished their morning practice they really feel they deserve making a holiday of the rest of the day, and can relax, guilt free, on a beach, with a book or in a hammock.
-Others find it a little strenuous if they don’t soften the practice and approach it joyfully.
+Others find it a little strenuous if they don’t soften the practice, approaching it joyfully.

-In 2019 Maria Boox teaches Mysore style here.
-David Williams, who first took Ashtanga to the USA, teaches led Ashtanga in a way designed to make it a lifetime practice.
-Danny Paradise will be teaching a more freestyle led class and he likes to include the Ashtanga pranayama (breathing) sequence.
-Melanie Cooper and Norman Blair will also teach Ashtanga yoga mornings in 2019.
-Melanie will teach both a detailed led class as well as a Mysore class, while Norman’s Ashtanga class will be slow, detailed and involve plenty of props.
-For more on this style and its founder Pattabhi Jois click here.
+In 2023 Maria Boox and Sandra Howling will teach tradtional Ashtanga vinyasa self practice.
+Danny Paradise will be teaching a more freestyle led class influenced by his long term practice and he likes to include the Ashtanga pranayama (breathing) sequence.
+Melanie Cooper will also teach Ashtanga yoga mornings in 2023.
+Melanie will teach both a detailed led class as well as a Mysore class assisted by her very experienced partner Emil, with Yin Yoga, pranayama and/or yoga nidra in the afternoon.

 Vinyasa yoga owes its flowing movements supported by the breath to Ashtanga.
 Each class is different and people really enjoy the variety of yoga poses.
 Some teachers are very creative; others stick to more well known range of poses.
 Each pose has variations so that those who are more/less flexible or strong can benefit from going as far as they are comfortable with, in a safe way.
 It should be a fun, but challenging, yoga style.

-At Yoga Rocks in 2019 we have David Lurey, Helen Reavill, Gosta (Shunya) and Josie Sykes teaching vinyasa yoga and each have a very varied yoga background.
+At Yoga Rocks in 2023 we have Anastasis Koutsogiannis, Fleur van Hille, Helen Reavill, Gosta (Shunya) and Josie Sykes teaching vinyasa yoga and each have a very varied yoga background.
 This means that lots of different influences pop up in the flow over the course of a week’s retreat and the focus of the classes can bounce between strong asana, restorative flow, pranayama and meditation techniques.
 Though the teacher leads the flow, it is often the needs of the individual groups that create it.
 Vinyasa builds strength and flexibility and is suitable for those who are willing to move.

 Hatha yoga often refers to a gentler form of yoga.
 The postures are steadier and can be held a little longer while the emphasis is often on a more traditional Indian style of yoga.
 Those who are not so physically active often enjoy hatha yoga more.
 Though not as physically tough as some other yoga styles, it reaches deep levels, gently opening you up and releasing stress from the body and mind.
 Everyone has something to gain by learning to relax in a good hatha pose – and this can sometimes only be learnt on a yoga retreat rather than in a yoga class squeezed between work and social commitments.

-Jivamukti Yoga was founded by Sharan Gannon and David Life, the dynamic Jivamukti duo.
-This style is a physically challenging form of Vinyasa yoga that aspires to help us towards liberation through compassion to our fellow beings and animals.
+Jivamukti Yoga was founded by Sharon Gannon and David Life, the dynamic Jivamukti duo.
+This style is a physically challenging form of vinyasa yoga that aspires to help us towards liberation through compassion to our fellow beings and animals.
 Devotional chanting, upbeat music and philosophy are interwoven through the asana classes and aim to help the process along.
-Gosta spent many years with Sharon & David at their New York studio and will lead our 2019 retreat that is most influenced by their philosophy and practice though over the past couple of years they have began exploring more seriously other styles of yoga.
-Expect some Iyengar influenced afternoon sessions and more.
+Gösta spent many years with Sharon & David at their New York studio and will lead our 2023 retreats that are most influenced by their philosophy and practice though over the past couple of years they have began exploring more seriously other styles of yoga.

 All of the above needs to be taken with an ‘accepting’ pinch of salt.
 Great yoga is honest, sincere and heartfelt – these qualities make for a special yoga holiday.
 Many labels attached to the various yogas and are a simple way to give people an idea of what to expect.